gholin/wordle-clone/README.md

 ### 2. Write a manual test

-Write a manaual test for loosing a game.
-Start at navigating to the page and end at the "Sorry, you loose!" dialog.
+Write a manaual test for losing a game.
+Start at navigating to the page and end at the "Sorry, you lose!" dialog.
 Include any data you feel is required for a good test case.

 ### 3. Automate the test from step 2